acceleratedscience/openad-toolkit/examples/models_api/README.md

     The first time you login it will say, _Your account is pending to be added to a group._

     <img src="/assets/proxy/openad-portal.png" width="600" title="/assets/proxy/openad-portal.png" alt="OpenAD Portal"/>

-3. Logout and email your group admin (if you have one), or email us at
+3. To be added to a group, logout and email your group admin (if you have one), or email us at
 [openad.toolkit@ibm.com](mailto:openad.toolkit@ibm.com).
 A system administrator will add you to a group.